Most people with a heart condition will be able to drive

 condition and any changes in your medical condition, including any

-treatment that you have had.
-If you don’t, your car insurance may
+treatment that you’ve had.
+If you don’t, your car insurance may not